hrlai/seed_plant_phylo_query/README.md

 Phylogenetic tree described in Smith and Brown (2018), files downloaded from [FePhyFoFum/big_seed_plant_trees](https://github.com/FePhyFoFum/big_seed_plant_trees).
 Currently using data [version 0.1](https://github.com/FePhyFoFum/big_seed_plant_trees/releases/tag/v0.1).

 This repo is just sharing some `R` codes that make query from their data (e.g. extract a subset of taxa from the giant tree).
 Please cite Smith and Brown (2018) for their work and data.
+Also, please check their GitHub repo for any newer data releases, because I don't always update here...

 ## Reference